 What’s your first line of defense when you’re getting sick with a cold?

 Disclaimer: I’m not a health professional, just a mom, and one who was raised on whiskey and honey cough syrup at that!
-You know of course that you must check with your own doctor before believing anything I say.
+You know that you must check with your doctor before believing anything I say.